exaQ-ai/polyadicQML/README.rst

 qiskit_.
 More are coming.

+As an introduction to the algorithm you can check out this `video presentation`_ from the **IBM Singapore Supercomputing Virtual Forum**.
-This code has been used to fully train a Quantum Machine Learning model on a real quantum computer, you can check it out on YouTube_!
+This code has been used to fully train a Quantum Machine Learning model on a real quantum computer to classify the Iris flower dataset.

 Installation
 ############